If you’re just starting on your journey as a holiday let owner, there are so many things to consider...

 By law you are required to have your gas appliances checked every 10-12 months, if these aren’t up to date, then it can be illegal to let the property.

-or purchase a home heating kit such as Hive where you can control the heating remotely.
+Or purchase a home heating kit such as Hive where you can control the heating remotely.
 A nice warm welcome is the perfect way to start a holiday, especially on a cold, winters evening!
 Why not consider keeping it on a timer too, so the house stays warm even when empty, and of course this reduces the risk of pipes freezing and damp forming in the property.

 Ensuring your public liability insurance, fire risk assessments and all electrical and gas safety compliances are up to date is very important.
 Make yourself a note in your diary each year when this is due.
 Lakelovers have a dedicated Quality and Compliance team based in Windermere, please get in touch if you need any help or advice.

 Step back from your property and have a good look at how it appears to a new guest.
 Give the windows a good clean, along with a power wash of the exterior paintwork and driveway.
 Sort out the garden furniture, clean it down and keep it dry and covered over for use if needed, or for storage if weather is poor.
 Clear the gutters of foliage to avoid blockages and leaks.
-They also look a lot nicer too!

 A thorough deep clean is essential at least once or twice a year, especially for kitchen appliances such as oven, fridge & freezer, windows, and paintwork.
 Make a note for a good time to book this in.
 It’s good practice to check the bed linen and towels too, replace if thining, bobbly or mis coloured.

 We’d recommend you get chimneys swept and flues looked at and any servicing required done during the summer, when they are not needed.
 Then they’ll be in perfect working order for your autumn and winter guests to snuggle up and get cosy!